asevillasastre/UCM-Data-Analytics-Final-Project/README.md

 # Data Analytics about Car Consumption Habits from a Survey

 ### Abstract
-It is proposed an study about car consumption tendences depending on diferent factors collected in a survey made by [Smartme Analytics](https://www.smartmeanalytics.com/); for Data Analytics subject of the Math Engeenering Degree in Complutense University of Madrid.
+It is proposed a study about car consumption tendences depending on different factors collected in a survey made by [Smartme Analytics](https://www.smartmeanalytics.com/).
+This is my final project of Data Analytics subject of the Math Engeenering Degree at Complutense University of Madrid.

 ### Content
 - Read the full project [here](https://github.com/asevillasastre/UCM-Data-Mining-Final-Project/blob/main/final-report.pdf).